ryjen/the-fatherless/characters.md

 **Growth / Transformation:**

 * Confesses knowledge to the cult, seeking redemption.
-* Becomes a guide and link between Sael and Roman society.
+* Becomes a guide and link between Sael and Aurelian society.
 * Learns humility and responsibility for his envy.

 **Ending State:**